sheha/hulk-apps-chat/README.md

       poetry run python app.py
       ```

+### Frontend Setup

+1. **Installing Dependencies**:
+   - Navigate to the frontend directory and install npm packages:
+     ```bash
+     npm install
+     ```

+2. **Running the Development Server**:
+   - Serve the application with hot reload at `localhost:8080`:
+     ```bash
+     npm run serve
+     ```

+3. **Building for Production**:
+   - Compile and minify for production:
+     ```bash
+     npm run build
+     ```
 ## Deployment

-This project is configured for deployment to Heroku with PostgreSQL and Redis add-ons.
-Follow the standard Heroku deployment process, ensuring that `DATABASE_URI` and `REDIS_URL` environment variables are set in your Heroku app settings to match the credentials provided by Heroku.
+This project is ready for deployment to Heroku with PostgreSQL and Redis add-ons.
+Set up your Heroku app and configure `DATABASE_URI` and `REDIS_URL` to match Heroku's add-on credentials.

 ## Features

-- Real-time chat functionality using Flask-SocketIO.
+- Real-time chat with multiple rooms.
-- User authentication and registration.
+- User authentication and profile management.
-- Message persistence with PostgreSQL.
+- Message status indicators (sent, delivered, read).
+- Online/offline user status.
+- Scalable architecture suitable for deploying on platforms like Heroku.

+## File Structure

+- `backend/`: Contains all backend code including Flask application, SocketIO setup, models, migrations, and utilities.
+- `frontend/`: Houses the Vue.js application with components, assets, and service configurations.
-- Environment isolation with Docker for local development.
+- `docker-compose.yml`: Docker configuration for local development services.
-- Easy deployment setup for Heroku.
+- `Procfile`: Contains commands for Heroku deployment.

-For detailed information on project setup, features, and more, refer to the specific sections of this README.
+## Contributing

+Contributions are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.